AndreeaGardelean/PDF-Splitter/README.md

-# PDF Splitter
+# PDF Editor

-*PDF-Splitter* is a web application designed for a small business I am working with to automate the generation of payslips.
-Currently, the business generates a single PDF file containing the payslips for all employees.
-This application allows to upload that single PDF file and split it into separate PDF files, representing each employee's payslip.
+**PDF Editor** is a user-friendly web application designed to help users modify existing PDFs by removing or selecting specific pages.
+It allows users to upload a PDF, preview its content, and either download selected pages or exclude specific pages from the final document.

 ## Features

-__Upload Single PDF__: Users can upload a multi-page PDF.
+**Upload Single PDF**: Upload a multi-page PDF document for editing.

-__Automatic Splitting__: The application processes the uploaded PDF to create individual PDF files for each page, representing a single payslip.

-__Downloadable ZIP File__: The individual PDF files are zipped and made available for download as a single ZIP file.
+**Preview PDF**: Preview the uploaded PDF directly in the application.

+**Select Pages**: Use checkboxes to select individual pages for inclusion or exclusion.

+**Delete Selected Pages**: Choose pages to exclude, and generate a new PDF without them.

+**Download selected pages**: Download only the selected pages as a new PDF file.

+**Downloadable ZIP File**: After processing, the edited PDF is packaged into a ZIP file for easy downloading.

 ## Technology Stack

-*Backend*: Flask Framework
+**Backend**: Python, Flask

-*Frontend*: React Library
+**Frontend**: React, CSS

-*PDF Processing*: PyPDF2
+**PDF Processing**: PyPDF2

-*File Handling*: BytesIO, zipfile
+**File Handling**: BytesIO, zipfile

 ## How It Works

-*File Upload*: The user uploads a PDF file via the front-end interface (View).
+**File Upload**: Users upload a PDF file through the front-end interface.

-*API Request*: Upon file upload, a POST request is sent to the Flask API containing the PDF file (View -> Controller).

-*PDF Processing*: The API call the processing function to process the PDF file using the PyPDF2 library, creating separate PDF files for each page.
-These files are stored in a ZIP file using the BytesIO and zipfile libraries (Controller -> Model).
+**File Preview**: The uploaded PDF file can be previewed on the screen.

+**Page Selection**: Each page in the preview has a corresponding checkbox, allowing to select or deselect pages.

+**Download Options**:

+1. **Download Selected Pages**: Download a new PDF containing only the selected pages.

+2. **Delete Selected Pages**: Download a new PDF with the selected pages excluded from the original document.

+**API Request**: When a user clicks one of the action buttons (delete or download), the selected page data and the PDF are sent via a POST request to the Flask API.

+**PDF Processing**: The backend processes the PDF using PyPDF2 to either include or exclude the selected pages.
+The resulting PDF is then zipped using BytesIO and zipfile libraries.

-*Download*: Once processing is complete, the API responds with the ZIP file containing the individual payslips.
-The front-end then triggers a download of the ZIP file.
+**Download**: Once processing is completed, the front-end triggers the download of the ZIP file containing the new PDF.

 ## Usage
-Although the primary function of the application is to generate payslips, it can also be utilized to split any multi-page document into separate PDF files.

-To access the application, visit:
+To try out the application, visit: https://pdf-editor-um3i.onrender.com/

 ## Contributing

 Contributions are welcome!
-Please feel free to open an issue for any suggestions or improvements and we can work together.
+If you have any suggestions, bug reports, or improvements, feel free to open an issue or submit a pull request.
+Let's collaborate to make this project better!